Will Rivian Automotive Inc. (RIVN) benefit from Wall Street bulls Calls?

-Rivian Automotive Inc. (NASDAQ: RIVN) is -82.23% lower on its value in year-to-date trading and has touched a low of $17.45 and a high of $106.80 in the current 52-week trading range.
+Rivian Automotive Inc. (NASDAQ: RIVN) is -9.82% lower on its value in year-to-date trading and has touched a low of $15.84 and a high of $89.27 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The RIVN stock was last observed hovering at around $18.73 in the last trading session, with the day’s loss setting it -0.3% off its average median price target of $43.00 for the next 12 months.
-It is also 73.67% off the consensus price target high of $70.00 offered by 21 analysts, but current levels are 19.87% higher than the price target low of $23.00 for the same period.
+The RIVN stock was last observed hovering at around $16.40 in the last trading session, with the day’s gains setting it 0.22% off its average median price target of $43.00 for the next 12 months.
+It is also 73.62% off the consensus price target high of $63.00 offered by 21 analysts, but current levels are 24.45% higher than the price target low of $22.00 for the same period.

 Will You Miss Out On This Growth Stock Boom?